epogrebnyak/lamr/lamr/README.md

 Content:

-- outline based on classroom courses, learning outcomes by each topic
+- outline based on offline classroom course, learning outcomes by each topic
 - recylce own repeated anwsers on Reddit (what is a loop, providing 'resources', etc)
 - review questions and excercises to make you do something
 - contributors to topics welcome `lamr about --contributors`